weewx/weewx/docs_src/hardware/drivers.md

 ## Core hardware

 Drivers for these stations are included in the core WeeWX distribution.
+Each station type provides a different set of observations, at different sampling rates.
+These are enumerated in a *Station data* table in the page for each station.

 <table class="no_indent">
   <tr>